dsidavis/RFundamentals/NA.md

 NA == NA
 ```
 Is the value I don't know equal to the other value I don't know?
 How can I know?
-So it is also NA.
+They are both unknown but can be different.
+So the result is also NA.

 So
 ```r